angelitaooo/vertical-slider/README.md

-Yuxi Global New Site
+VERTICAL SLIDER
 ===

 ## What is this project?:
-This is the new website for Yuxi Global Company.
+This is a slider built with jquery

 ## Key parts
 We use in this project :